CaseyCheng1988/ISS-PRSPM-GRP-18/Google_scrape_readMe.txt

 7.Pyautogui will do a image check on your pop out and right click and download the images.
 8.The clicking action will be click at 5 different postion, point a,b,c,d&e.
 9.After point e, it will scroll down the page and the cycle will loop again until it detected the end of page then only it will break the loop
-10. You can pause the program by pressing 'esc' button on your keybboard and start by pressing 'insert' in your keyboard
+10. You can pause the program by pressing 'esc' button on your keybboard and start by pressing 'insert' in your keyboard.
+Sometimes, might need to press multiple times of 'esc' to stop it because it runs on infinite while loop